President and CEO

 John Wilson, CEO, Meridian Surgical Partners

 Dr. Stephanie Bailey, Senior Associate Dean for Public Health Practice, Meharry Medical College

-Kim Thomason, Kim Thomason Financial
+Kim Thomason, CEO, Kim Thomason Financial